-- A. Type of service involved: - B. Risk involved in a new business enterprise; - C. The credit rating of the consumer: - D. History of connects, disconnects, and reconnects at the involved premises or for the involved consumer; and - E. Any other factor having a realistic bearing on the consumer's financial dependability.
+- A. Type of service involved; - B. Risk involved in a new business enterprise; - C. The credit rating of the consumer; - D. History of connects, disconnects, and reconnects at the involved premises or for the involved consumer; and - E. Any other factor having a realistic bearing on the consumer's financial dependability.

-Residential Deposit The deposit amount for residential customers will be determined by the results of a credit check.
-The deposits will be charged according to the following credit rating scale:
+Residential Deposit The deposit amount for residential customers will be determined by Online Utility Exchange using the results of a credit check provided by Experian and/or Transunion.
+The deposits will be charged according to the following delinquency risk scale: 40% - 100% Delinquency Risk \$300.00; 25% - 39.9% Delinquency Risk \$150.00; 0% - 24.9% Delinquency Risk No Deposit Required.

-Low Score - \$300.00 Medium Score - \$150.00 High Score - No deposit required